The Left in the European Parliament: Formation

-In 2009, no MEPs were elected from the Italian Communist Refoundation Party and the Finnish Left Alliance.
+In 2009 no MEPs were elected from the Italian Communist Refoundation Party and the Finnish Left Alliance.
 MEPs from the Irish Socialist Party, the Socialist Party of Latvia, and the French Left Party joined the group.

-In 2013, one MEP from the Croatian Labourists – Labour Party also joined the group.

-In 2014, no MEPs were elected from the Irish Socialist Party, the Socialist Party of Latvia, and the Croatian Labourists – Labour Party.
+In 2013 one MEP from the Croatian Labourists – Labour Party also joined the group.
+In 2014 no MEPs were elected from the Irish Socialist Party, the Socialist Party of Latvia, and the Croatian Labourists – Labour Party.
 MEPs from the Spanish Podemos as well as EH Bildu and the Dutch Party for the Animals joined the group, while MEPs from the Italian Communist Refoundation Party and the Finnish Left Alliance re-entered parliament and rejoined.
 The Communist Party of Greece, a founding member of the group, decided to leave and instead sit as Non-Inscrits.

-In 2019, no MEPs were elected from the French Communist Party, the Danish People's Movement against the EU, the Dutch Socialist Party, and from the Italian parties The Left and the Communist Refoundation Party.
-MEPs from the French La France insoumise, the Belgian Workers' Party of Belgium, the German Human Environment Animal Protection, the Irish Independents 4 Change, and the Danish Red-Green Alliance joined the group.
+In 2019 no MEPs were elected from the French Communist Party, the Danish People's Movement against the EU, the Dutch Socialist Party, and from the Italian parties The Left and the Communist Refoundation Party.
+MEPs from the French La France insoumise, the Belgian Workers' Party of Belgium, the German Human Environment Animal Protection Party, the Irish Independents 4 Change, and the Danish Red-Green Alliance joined the group.

-Position
+10th European Parliament (2024–present)

+In 2024 MEPs from the Italian parties Italian Left and Five Star Movement joined the group.

+Positions

 According to its 1994 constituent declaration, the group is opposed to the present European Union political structure, but it is committed to integration.
 That declaration sets out three aims for the construction of another European Union, the total change of institutions to make them fully democratic, breaking with neoliberal monetarist policies, and a policy of co-development and equitable cooperation.
 The group wants to disband the North Atlantic Treaty Organization (NATO), and strengthen the Organization for Security and Co-operation in Europe (OSCE).

-The group is ambiguous between reformism and revolution, leaving it up to each party to decide on the manner they deem best suited to achieve these aims.
+The group is divided between reformism and revolution, leaving it up to each party to decide on the manner they deem best suited to achieve their aims.
 As such, it has simultaneously positioned itself as insiders within the European institutions, enabling it to influence the decisions made by co-decision; and as outsiders by its willingness to seek another Europe, which would abolish the Maastricht Treaty.

-Organisation

-The GUE/NGL is a confederal group that is composed of MEPs from national parties.
-Those national parties must share common political objectives with the group, as specified in the group's constituent declaration.
-Nevertheless, those national parties, and not the group, retain control of their MEPs; therefore, the group may be divided on certain issues.

-Members of the group meet regularly to prepare for meetings, debate on policies, and vote on resolutions.
-The group also publishes reports on various topics.
+GUE/NGL has been split on the issue of Russia.
+On 1 March 2022, 7 MEPs out of the group's 37 voted against the parliament's resolution condemning the Russian invasion of Ukraine, while 10 also abstained in the vote that passed 637–14.
+Even before the war, there have been tensions in the group, especially with the Irish MEPs Mick Wallace and Clare Daly working to defuse sanctions on Russia placed because of the downing of the Malaysia Airlines Flight 17.